 In MLB GPP contests for example, you don’t really get these supporting stats as a get out of jail free card.
 This consistency makes NBA daily fantasy much more of a fun experience for newcomers.

 Start Winning More, Try Prop-Style Fantasy NBA Contests at Underdog Fantasy

-Underdog fantasy has built a reputation as being the best best ball app in fantasy.
-However, their prop contests are also phenomenal and the payouts are arguably the best in the industry.
+Underdog Fantasy has built a reputation as being the best best ball app in fantasy.
+However, their stat-style contests are also phenomenal and the payouts are arguably the best in the industry.
 Check out our Underdog page to read our full and find all of the bonus offers available today.
-Try Underdog free today with a $25 bonus when you use the promo code EWB this August.
+Try Underdog free today with a $25 bonus when you use the promo code EWD this September.